KBastow/bikeshop/README.md

 # Project

-My Projects is a bike shop with database of bikes in stock, a customer list, and then an order list
+My Projects is too build an application allowing a 'bikeshop' to organise thir customer, product and order list.
+With database of bikes in stock, a customer list, and then an order list

 # Database

 Text

-# Title
+# Trello Board

 Text

-# Title
+# Database Diagram

 Text